pierrejacques/IPA.js/README.en.md

 numArr.mock(); // [1, 3, 5, 10, 4, 7, 12, 4, 1, 5]
 ```

 >The length randomize method is separated from that of `Number`.
-You may config it using `.setConfig({ minLen: <minimum length}, maxLen: <maxinum length>)`.
+You may config it using `.setConfig({ minLen: <minimum length>}, maxLen: <maxinum length>)`.
 The minimum and maxinum lengths are set to 2 and 20 by default.

 **- array length**